 - Bouncy chair or baby swing – Many parents swear by their bouncy chairs and baby swings because they’re a hands-free way to keep newborns entertained.
 They’re safe for little ones while you get something done and installation is easy for beginners.

-- Thermometer – Child under the age of 3 months cannot use ear thermometers, so you’ll need a newborn safe model on hand in case your baby falls ill.
+- Thermometer – A child under the age of 3 months cannot use ear thermometers, so you’ll need a newborn safe model on hand in case your baby falls ill.

 - Hairbrush and comb – Grooming essentials are nice to have if your newborn has more than a small tuft of hair.
 They tend to have soft bristles for sensitive newborns.